paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-009-defense-budget-matters.md

 <a id="section-231"></a>
 ## § 231.
-Budgeting for construction of naval vessels: annual plan and certification
+Budgeting for construction, maintenance, and modernization of naval vessels: annual plans and certifications
 **(a) Annual Naval Vessel Construction Plan and Certification.—** The Secretary of the Navy shall include with the defense budget materials for a fiscal year each of the following:

 (1) A plan for the construction of naval vessels developed in accordance with this section for each of the following classes of ships: